mrtz-j/feliz-vite/README.md

 # feliz-vite

-A Github F# Feliz Template with Vite
+An F# Feliz Template with Vite